ToshioCP/Gtk4-tutorial/src/sec3.src.md

 Instance, class and object are terminologies in Object Oriented Programming.
 I use these words in the same way.
 But, I will often use "object" instead of "instance" in this tutorial.
-That means "object" and "instance" is the same.
+That means "object" and "instance" are the same.
 Object is a bit ambiguous word.
 In a broad sense, object has wider meaning than instance.
 So, readers should be careful of the contexts to find the meaning of "object".